SENSAAS/sensaas/docs/index.rst

    (sensaas) > conda install -c schrodinger -c conda-forge pymol-bundle

 Retrieve and unzip SENSAAS repository in your desired folder.
+The directory containing executables is called sensaas-main.
 See below for running the program **sensaas.py** or **meta-sensaas.py**.

 Linux